nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Suggesting a show

 1. Prerequisites: None.
-2. Launch Trackermon.
-3. Command: `suggest`
+2. Command: `suggest`
-  1. Test case: Displayed list of shows is empty.
+3. Test case: Displayed list of shows is empty.
-    2. Expected: Trackermon returns an error message informing user that displayed list of shows is empty.
+    1. Expected: Trackermon returns an error message informing user that displayed list of shows is empty.
-  2. Test case: Displayed list of shows only contains one show.
+4. Test case: Displayed list of shows only contains one show.
-    2. Expected: Trackermon returns an error message informing user that there is only one show in the displayed list of shows.
+    1. Expected: Trackermon returns an error message informing user that there is only one show in the displayed list of shows.
-  3. Test case: Displayed list of shows with two or more show.
+5. Test case: Displayed list of shows with two or more show.
-    2. Expected: Trackermon returns a random show from the displayed list of shows.
+    1. Expected: Trackermon returns a random show from the displayed list of shows.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)